We blog about this recipe here.

 File powder (may be omitted)

-Warm the oil in a frying pan, then add the flour and stir over low heat until it’s medium brown (hazelnut colored).
-Add the onions, garlic, bell pepper, and celery and cook until wilted.
-Remove the turkey bones from the broth and slowly whisk the broth into the vegetable/roux mix.
+Slowly whisk about 1 cup of the warm broth into the roux and mix well.
+Then add the rest of the broth.
 Add salt and pepper to taste, a dash of Tabasco, the bay leaves, basil and parsley.
 Simmer uncovered for 1 hour.
 If using sausage, fry it in oil until lightly browned in order to remove a little of the fat, then add the chopped turkey and sausage (or ham) to the gumbo and simmer 15 minutes longer.
-Add the green onions and cook a few minutes.
-Serve the gumbo over cooked rice and add a dash of file to each dish.
+Add the green onions and cook a few minutes (hold off on adding the green onions, if you intend to freeze it).